 People with Poland ancestors come to Poland for various purposes: sightseeing around Poland as a whole, genealogical visits with a private driver (to help them find locations and often also long-lost family members in Poland, Ukraine, or Lithuania), and very often to undertake extended genealogical research.

 We look forward to hearing from you.
-Please contact us with what you know and we will be pleased to help you seek what you want.
+We will be pleased to help you with your family research.